 Another foolish notion is the one that says you should never wash your belt.
 I have been doing karate for a long time.
 I wash mine regularly, though not daily or even weekly.
 If you wash your belt, which should be no problem at all for it, just make sure you avoid bleach and allow it to soak in soapy water for a long time.
 Your belt can probably go through the dryer, and it should be washed much less frequently than the rest of your uniform.
 If you don’t wash your belt, it will begin to smell like urine, it will rot, and every time you or anyone touches it, you are risking an infection from the dangerous bacteria growing within it.
 Putting on a two-year-old belt that has never been washed and then rubbing your eyes with the same hands?
 Your mother taught you better than that.
 Wash your belt.
 But don’t wash it with your uniform unless you want your gi to change colour.
 One secret of washing belts that only a few seem to be aware of is that belts will hold their colour longer if you soak them in salty water for a while then rise them out good after the soaking.
 I have no idea why this is true, but colours hold to clothing longer after a bath in salt water.

-Even though I buy my uniforms mass produced with standard sizes, there are still a variety of makes and models available to choose from that are radically different from one another.
+There are a variety of brands available to choose from that are radically different from one another.
 Shotokan experts tend to prefer moderately expensive heavyweight cotton uniforms with 3/4 length sleeves and 4/5 length legs.
 Beginners should probably not invest in expensive uniforming until they are sure that they enjoy the practice of karate.
 Very inexpensive karate uniforms are available from almost every manufacturer and retailer of karate supplies and equipment.
 Belts also come in a variety of flavours.